1. Applying for a Student Loan

 In most cases, once you’ve submitted the MPN and it’s been accepted, you won’t have to fill out a new MPN for future loans you receive.
 You can borrow additional Federal Direct Loans on a single MPN for up to 10 years.
 You will receive a disclosure statement that gives you specific information about any loan that DSU plans to disburse under your MPN, including the loan amount, fees, and the expected disbursement dates and amounts.
 Please ensure that you keep your current address up to date with the DSU Records Office.

 How the loans are disbursed (paid out)

 Generally, your loan will cover a full academic year.
 DSU will make at least two disbursements to you.
 This generally happens at the beginning of fall/spring or spring/summer semesters.
 DSU will disburse your loan money by crediting it to your school account to pay (tuition, fees, on-campus room, board, and other authorized charges).
-If the loan disbursement amount exceeds your DSU charges, the school will disburse to you the remaining balance of the disbursement directly to your HigherOne account.
+If the loan disbursement amount exceeds your DSU charges, the school will disburse to you the remaining balance of the disbursement directly to your selected refund method.
 A notice will be sent to your D-mail account each time we disburse any part of your loan money as well as information about how to cancel all or part of your disbursement if you find you no longer need the money.
 You will also receive a notice from us confirming the disbursement.
 You should read and keep all correspondence received concerning your loan.